 \section{Acknowledgements}

-We thank S. Evens, J.-H. Lu, and A. Weinstein for helpful discussions regarding the material in Section 6, and an anonymous referee for identifying an error in a previous version of this paper.
-In particular, the use of mixed product structures in Section 6 was suggested by Evens, and we thank him for explaining these ideas.
+We thank S. Evens, J.-H. Lu, C. Manon, and A. Weinstein for helpful discussions, an anonymous referee for identifying an error in a previous version of this paper, and two subsequent referees for helping improve exposition and clarity.
+The use of mixed product structures in Section 6 was suggested by Evens.
+We thank him for explaining these ideas.
 We also thank the International Centre for Theoretical Sciences in Bangalore, India for hosting us during the workshop on Higgs Bundles from 21 March 2016 to 01 April 2016, where some of this work was conducted.
 Biswas is supported by the J. C. Bose Fellowship, Lawton is supported by the Simons Foundation, USA (\#245642), and Ramras is supported by the Simons Foundation, USA (\#279007).
 Lastly, Lawton and Ramras acknowledge support from NSF grants DMS 1107452, 1107263, 1107367 ``RNMS: GEometric structures And Representation varieties" (the GEAR Network).